 An & White (2020) take a similar approach to investigating neg-raising inferences.
-Participants are presented with questions like (8) and respond using a bounded slider ranging from 0 (not likely at all) to 1 (very likely).
+Participants are presented with questions like (8) and respond using a bounded slider ranging from 0 to 1, with 0 indicating not likely at all and 1 indicating very likely.

-(8) If I were to say I don't think that a particular thing happened, how likely is it that I mean I think that that thing didn't happen?
+(8) If I were to say I don't think that a particular thing happened, how likely is it that I mean I think that thing didn't happen?